ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

    Fitness value of the best solution = 157.37320042925006 Predicted output based on the best solution : 44.00635432206546

 There is more to do using PyGAD.
-Read PyGAD's documentation to explore its features.
+Read its documentation to explore the features of PyGAD.

-.. _header-n3:
+.. _header-n31:

 PyGAD's Modules
 ===============

-PyGAD has the following modules:
+`PyGAD <https://pypi.org/project/pygad>`__ has the following modules:

 1. The main module has the same name as the library which is ``pygad`` that builds the genetic algorithm.

-2. The second module is ``nn`` which builds artificial neural networks.
+2. The ``nn`` module builds artificial neural networks.

-3. The third module is ``gann`` for optimizing neural networks using the genetic algorithm.
+3. The ``gann`` module optimizes neural networks using the genetic algorithm.

+4. The ``cnn`` module builds convolutional neural networks.

+5. The ``gacnn`` module optimizes convolutional neural networks using the genetic algorithm.

 The documentation discusses each of these modules.